openstack-archive/tripleo-image-elements/elements/os-svc-install/README.md

 ## os-svc-daemon
 Given a system service command line and run-as user, generate and install system service start script.
 See output of `os-svc-daemon -h` for online help.

+## os-svc-enable-upstart
+Given an upstart job and an action, acts on the enabled or disabled state of jobs produced by os-svc-daemon.
+This requires the os-svc-enable upstart job which is installed by this element as well.
+There is also an action, 'enabled', which allows checking whether or not a service is enabled;
+the command exits 0 if it is enabled, or 1 if it is not.
+A disabled service will not be started automatically nor can it be manually started.

 ## example usage
 ```bash